NK Široki Brijeg

-Nogometni klub Široki Brijeg (Široki Brijeg Football Club) is a professional association football club from the city of Široki Brijeg, that is situated in Bosnia and Herzegovina.
+Nogometni klub Široki Brijeg (Široki Brijeg Football Club) is a professional football club from the city of Široki Brijeg, that is situated in Bosnia and Herzegovina.

-Currently, Široki Brijeg plays in the Premier League of Bosnia and Herzegovina and plays its home matches on Pecara Stadium which a capacity of 7,000 seats.
+Currently, Široki Brijeg plays in the Premier League of Bosnia and Herzegovina and plays its home matches on Pecara Stadium which a capacity of 5,147 seats.
 The club also has a fully equipped sports and recreational center outside the town which is used as a training ground for the team.